twinnydotdev/twinny-docs/src/content/docs/teams/gateway.md

 npx twinny-server quickstart
 ```

 That does three things: writes `./twinny.gateway.json` if there is none, makes an admin key for you (printed once; keep it), and serves.
-When Ollama is running on the machine, quickstart asks it which models are pulled and fills the aliases with real names; if nothing suitable is pulled yet, the aliases get placeholders to change.
+Quickstart looks for a model server on the usual local ports (or the one you name with `--backend [kind=]host[:port]`, such as `lmstudio=10.0.0.5` or `http://gpu-box:8000`), asks it which models it has, and on a terminal lets you pick a chat, an autocomplete and an embedding model from the list (`--yes` takes the recommendations).
+If nothing answers, the aliases get placeholders to change on the admin page.
 The starter serves one chat and autocomplete alias (`coder`) and one embedding alias (`embed`):

 ```sh
 ollama pull qwen2.5-coder:7b